 Starter package at $3,270.
 The Row Starter bundle includes the rowing machine, a Peloton squeeze water bottle and a mat for under the Row.

-Select package at $3,520.
+$3,520 $3,220.
 The Row Select bundle includes the Row, a Peloton squeeze water bottle, mat for under the Row, workout mat, Peloton heart rate monitor and two sets of dumbbells.

 FYI, you can buy the accessories mentioned above all on Amazon.
-In fact, it might be cheaper for you to buy them a la carte.

 What are the rower’s specs?